Loading...

 • Review I/O wait and disk throughput indicators.

-• Real-time process monitoring using top .
+• Live process triage and “who is doing it” confirmation using top .

 Walkthrough